hatemosphere/protonvpn-wg-config-generate/README.md

 - The app version headers are hardcoded and may become outdated
 - Check ProtonVPN forums or GitHub for current working versions
 - The tool currently uses `linux-vpn@4.2.0`

+### Two-Password Mode Error (Code 10013)

+If you see "unexpected mailbox password request - account might still be in 2-password mode":
+- Your Proton account is using the legacy 2-password mode (separate login and mailbox passwords)
+- This tool only supports [Single Password Mode](https://proton.me/support/single-password)
+- To switch: Go to Proton account settings → Security → Password mode → Switch to single password
+- Note: Single password mode is the default for all new Proton accounts since ~2020

+### 2FA Required for VPN (Error 9100)

+If authentication succeeds but you get error 9100 when getting the VPN certificate:
+- Your account has 2FA enabled, but ProtonVPN's device trust mechanism allowed login without 2FA
+- The VPN certificate endpoint requires a session that was authenticated with 2FA
+- **Solution**: Run with `-clear-session` flag to force re-authentication, which should prompt for 2FA
+- If 2FA prompt still doesn't appear, try from a different IP/network to bypass device trust
+- This can also occur if your account uses 2-password mode (see error 10013 above)

 ## License